michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 16. and in the love of the Meshiha; for they know that for the defence of the gospel I am appointed.

-17. But those who preach the Meshiha from contention do it not sincerely,Or, purely. but think to add affliction to my bonds.
+17. But those who preach the Meshiha from contention do it not sincerely,

 18. Yet in this I have rejoiced, and do rejoice, that in every way, if for an occasion, or if in truth, the Meshiha shall be preached.